akhilrajmailbox/GuestBook/README.md

 You can take a look into my [Helm Chart](https://github.com/akhilrajmailbox/GuestBook/tree/master/guestbook).

-There are lots of custom parameters i configured in order to customise the deployment with your needs, but for this demo, you don't need to do any parameter customisation and by default I gave all required parameters to the helm chart.
+There are lots of custom parameters I configured in order to customise the deployment with your needs, but for this demo, you don't need to do any parameter customisation and by default I gave all required parameters to the helm chart.

 In the coming steps (Blue/Green Deployment and Canary Deployment), you are going to use the same docker images and will update this deployment which you are going to deploy from jenkins.